t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 A more advanced amplification attack using observe is illustrated in
 {{ampmulti_nk}}.
 By registering the same client several times using different Tokens or port numbers, the bandwidth can be increased.
 By updating the observed resource, the attacker may trigger notifications and increase the size of the notifications.

-By using conditional attributes {{I-D.ietf-core-conditional-attributes}} an attacker may increase the frequency of notifications and therefore the amplification factor.
+If the server supports the pmax conditional attribute {{I-D.ietf-core-conditional-attributes}} an attacker may increase the frequency of notifications and therefore the amplification factor.
 The maximum period attribute pmax indicates the maximum time, in seconds, between two consecutive notifications (whether or not the resource state has changed).
+Servers should put limits on the pmax values they accept.

 If it is predictable when notifications are sent as confirmable and which Message ID are used the acknowledgements may be spoofed.

 ~~~~ aasvg
 Victim   Foe   Server